myHandiQR: Explaining a disability means repeating yourself.

 How can I be sure the profile will be read, without having to explain on top of it?

-The QR code is scanned in a few seconds with any recent smartphone.
+The QR code scans in a few seconds with any smartphone or tablet (Android or iOS).
 The profile opens in the browser, with nothing to install for the person scanning.
-You place the QR wherever the other person will need it (home-school notebook, badge, email signature, sticker), and the profile does the work for you.
+You place the QR code wherever the other person will need it (home-school notebook, badge, email signature, sticker), and the profile does the work for you.

 Is the profile the same for the first responder, the teacher and the employer?